NeuroTechX/ntx_slack_archive/eegdata.md

  >of course, it's assuming you roughly have the same coverage (at least on the part of the brain that matters)

+11/8/2017 11:42 PM

+ **alexandre.barachant** :

+ >(BTW, you shoud use a log-euclidean metric for averaging your correlation matrix)